Kvndoshi/recommender-systems/README.md

 ## Recommender Systems

 This is a collaborative filtering based book recommendation system.
 It recommends similar books using user ratings and item-item similarity.
+Built with Flask and Bootstrap; templates use Jinja so small Python expressions/variables render in HTML.

 ### How it works
 - Collaborative filtering over a pivot table of users vs. books (`pt.pkl`), with a precomputed similarity matrix (`similarity.pkl`).